 It’s better to know lessons from true crimes and not need them, than to need them and not know.

-Two inseparable teenage sisters were walking along a country
+Two inseparable teenage sisters, Michelle and Melissa Urbin, were walking along a country

 car passed them, then pulled over just ahead.
 A man got out and raised